navdeepkaushish/S_Deep-Zebrafish-Bone-Structures-Segmentation-V/README.md

 # S_Deep-Bone

 **Description:**
-A Deep Learning application module for segmenting the developing bone strucutres of Zebrafish Larvae
+A Deep Learning application for segmenting the developing bone strucutres of Zebrafish Larvae

 **Abstract (short)**